TCashion/PersonalWebsite/README.md

                     playerOneRadar
                     playerTwoBoard
                     playerTwoRadar
-                    playerOneCapturedShips
-                    playerTwoCapturedShips
                     engageAi                 // for AI.
-Opens AI "session" if hit is detected, until hit ship sinks. starts at 0, goes to 1 until ship is sunk aiHits
+Opens AI "session" if hit is      detected, and runs a different alogorithm for playerTwo's shots until the hit ship sinks. starts at 0, goes to 1 until ship is sunk

+                    aiHits
                     shipIdentified
-                    playerOneHit                  // -1 for miss, 1 for hit
-                    playerTwoHit                  // -1 for miss, 1 for hit

                /*----- cached element references -----*/